An official website of the United States government

 Block 0

-Refers to all training occuring prior to report to a first command.
+Refers to all training occurring prior to report to a first command.
 Examples:

 • Recruit Training Command (RTC)